wingo/stringrefs/README.md

 #### No `get-char-at` method

-A JavaScript string stores its length in code units, not unicode scalar values.
+A JavaScript string stores its length in 16-bit code units, not unicode scalar values.
 In the general case, getting the *n*th USV from a string requires parsing all preceding code units.
-We would not want to design an API that would encourage straightforward uses (e.g. looping over characters) to run in quadratic time.
+We would not want to design an API that would encourage straightforward uses (e.g. looping over unicode scalar values) to run in quadratic time.

 #### Polymorphism

-JS engines typically represent strings in many different ways: strings which are "narrow" (one byte per code unit) or "wide" (two bytes), rope strings or not, string slices or not, and external or not.
+JS engines typically represent strings in many different ways: strings which are "narrow" (in which all code units are in [0,0xFF] and so need only one byte per code unit) or "wide" (two bytes per code unit), rope strings or not, string slices or not, and external or not.
 That's at least 16 different kinds of strings.